super3/PyTrack/README.md

 PyTrack
 ========
-Computer Vision Object/Motion Tracking, with Bounding Rectangles and Background Subtraction, using Python and PyGame.
+Computer Vision Object/Motion Tracking, with Bounding Rectangles and Frame Subtraction, using Python and PyGame.

-Developed during the summer at University of Washington in the Tom Daniel Lab, as part of the Center for Sensorimotor Neural Engineering(CSNE)'s Research Experiences for Undergraduates(REU) program.
-Special thanks to NSF.
+Developed during the summer of 2012 at University of Washington in the Tom Daniel Lab, as part of the Center for Sensorimotor Neural Engineering(CSNE)'s Research Experiences for Undergraduates(REU) program.
+Special thanks to the National Science Foundation(NSF).

 Info
 -------